Caveat of Low Carb Diet Approaches:

 In this post, I’ve outlined a progression of low carb diet approaches and tried to identify which is the best fit for certain goals and certain lifestyles.
 I’ve moved in and out of these approaches myself over the past five years and the purpose of this summary is to lay out the approaches in a gradation moving from easier to more ambitious.

 Each diet is based on the best science I could find, some information is anecdotal from the internet.
-Most of the information is observational and based on a diverse range of client experiences I have had as a diet and fitness coach on coach.me
+Most of the information is based on working with a diverse range of clients over the past 5 years as a diet and fitness coach on coach.me

 I. Entry Level: Decrease Sugar (aka Low Carb Diet)